yt11sf/20_Fall_CSC645_P2P/P2P-Decentralized-Network/README.md

 ### Team Member:
 1. Yee Jian Tan 920115752
-2. Kevin Nunura
+2. Kevin Nunura 920347620
-3. Brad Peraza
+3. Brad Peraza 916768260
-4. Peter Hu
+4. Peter Hu 917973828

 ### General Description:
+* Handshake is established between peer.
-* Connection between peer is established.
-Communication protocol is in progress.
-We have no success in transfering files.
+* Communication protocol is in progress.
+* We have no success in transferring files.
 * Communication Protocol:
   ```
   {